specificityy/dotfiles/README.md

 - ⌨️ [iTerm](https://www.iterm2.com/downloads.html)
   - Download and import the [Monokai Remastered](https://raw.githubusercontent.com/mbadolato/iTerm2-Color-Schemes/master/schemes/Monokai%20Remastered.itermcolors) color scheme
+  - On Appearance
+    - On General
+      - Set theme to `minimal`
+    - On Tabs
+      - Disable `Stretch tabs to fill bar`
+    - On Panes
+      - Disable `Show per-pane title bar with split panes`
   - On Profiles
     - For the Default one
       - Set transparency to ~45%